Kate Bellingham

 Katherine Bellingham, (born 1963) is a British engineer and television presenter known for her role presenting the BBC1 science show Tomorrow's World from 1990 to 1994.
-Following a period pursuing other interests and raising children, she resumed her broadcasting career in 2010.
+She champions science education and in particular, the participation of women in science and engineering.
+Bellingham has received numerous awards and honorary degrees for her efforts in STEM communication.

 Early life

 Bellingham was born in Buckrose, East Riding of Yorkshire, and educated at the independent Mount School in York.
-She subsequently studied at the Oxford University where she graduated with a BA in Physics in 1984.
+She subsequently studied at Oxford University where she graduated with a BA in Physics in 1984.
 In 2003, she received an MSc degree in Electronic Communications Systems Engineering from the University of Hertfordshire.

 Career

 Broadcasting

 Bellingham was a BBC radio engineer working in the BBC Broadcasting House in 1988 when she was selected to co-host the annual Faraday Lecture sponsored by the Institution of Electrical Engineers – a tour of live shows for school pupils around the UK.
 A BBC Schools producer saw her perform and she was offered a presenting role on a new Design and Technology programme called Techno.

 She returned to her engineering training, but then applied for Tomorrow's World and joined the team of presenters working on the show in 1990 for four years.